-The 2023 Ocean Awareness Contest – Climate Heroes in Action – encourages students to learn about both climate change and solutions to the climate crisis.
-We want to celebrate the work of countless everyday heroes fighting to make the world more habitable and just in the face of human-induced climate change.
-These heroes are leading with determination, resolve, and even joy to create a better world for us all.
+The 2023 Ocean Awareness Contest – Climate Heroes in Action – encouraged students to celebrate the work of countless everyday heroes fighting to make the world more habitable and just in the face of human-induced climate change.
+Stay tuned for the winners announcement in November!

 “The large numbers of people, groups, organizations, and advocates that stand strong for the cause give me hope.”
 Kaitlyn Ha, BOW SEAT STUDENT ARTIST